flarum/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Frontend changes: tested on a local Flarum installation.
 - [ ] Backend changes: tests are green (run `composer test`).
 - [ ] Core developer confirmed locally this works as intended.
-- [ ] Tests have been added, or are not appropriate here
+- [ ] Tests have been added, or are not appropriate here.

 **Required changes:**